TechieSDET/Customization-UI-JWPlayer/README.md

 # Jwplayer
-Working with jwplayer video properties
+Customize the uI of JWPlayer, Working with jwplayer video properties